Brain Health After 40

 It’s a good idea to lower the amount of alcohol you drink to a minimum (if you drink at all).
 Also, try to keep your brain active at all times by promoting thought and improving cognitive abilities.

 You could also try nootropics!
-Nootropics are brain supplements that improve memory, energy, concentration, cognitive ability, etc. A Nootropic blog can help you understand them even further.
+Nootropics are brain supplements that improve memory, energy, concentration, cognitive ability, etc.

 Move your body